nasa-jpl/sstmp/README_SSTMP.md

 ## Setup
 If you already have the [requirements](#requirements),
 1. Clone this repository
-1. Change to the directory containing `skaffold.yaml` : `cd moon/NACpipeline/workflow`
+1. Change to the directory containing `skaffold.yaml` : `cd src`
-1. Install SSTMP: `skaffold run`
+1. Install SSTMP: `skaffold run` , or if you would like to access the web UI from machines other than main node, `skaffold run --port-forward`

-Otherwise, you may want to follow the [more detailed instructions which start from a bare Ubuntu installation](SETUP-minikube.md).
+Otherwise, you may want to follow the [more detailed instructions which start from a bare Ubuntu installation](SETUP_ubuntu.md).

 <a id="creating_a_mosaic" name="creating_a_mosaic"></a>
 ## Creating a mosaic